mittinatten/freesasa/doc/doxy_main.md

 @section Basic-API Basics

-The API is found in the header [freesasa.h](freesasa_8h.html) and is the only header installed by `make install`.
-The other source-files and headers in the repository are for internal use, but are also thoroughly documented in the source itself.
+The API is found in the header [freesasa.h](freesasa_8h.html) and this is the only header installed by `make install`.
+The other source-files and headers in the repository are for internal use, and are not present here, but are thoroughly documented in the source itself.

-To calculate the SASA of a structure, there are two options:
+To calculate the SASA of a structure, there are two main options:

-1. Initialize a structure from a PDB-file, calculate a radius for each atom and then run the calculation.
+1. Initialize a structure from a PDB-file, using either the default classifier or a custom one to determine the radius of each atom, and then run the calculation.

 2. Provide an array of cartesian coordinates and an array containing the radii of the corresponding atoms to freesasa_calc_coord().